pydicom/pynetdicom/docs/ae_intro.rst

 Maximum PDU Size
 ----------------
-Each association request can specify its own maximum PDU receive size.
-A value of None indicates that there is no maximum size limit.
+Each association request can specify its own maximum protocol data unit (PDU) receive size.
+A value of `None` indicates that there is no maximum size limit.

 .. code-block:: python